 A couple weeks ago I was approached by Lebanese cellist, Ribal El Kallab, to answer some questions for a thesis project on Arabic music that he is working on.
 I’ve been given permission to post his questions and my responses.
 If you are interested in my general background in music from the Arabic and Middle Eastern world, please visit this link.

 For some information on the usage of cello in Arabic music, please view my blog post Sunday Spotlight on the Non-Western Cello: The Cello in Arabic Orchestras.

-*image credit: Jon Silpayamanant with George Wakim and Sulh after playing a show in Lexington, Kentucky.
-Photo by Ken Farrell of Arabesque WOrld Dance Photography.
+*image credit: Jon Silpayamanant with Lebanese musician, George Wakim, and Sulh Ensemble after playing a show in Lexington, Kentucky.
+Photo by Ken Farrell of Arabesque World Dance Photography.

 1) At what age have you started learning the Cello?

 I started playing the cello when I was 6.